MDK-Packs/CB_Lab4Layer/layer/Board/LPCXpresso55S69/layer.Board.md

 The board configuration can be modified using [MCUXpresso Config Tools](https://www2.keil.com/nxp) and is stored in the file `LPCXpresso55S69.mex`.

-## To Do: the following is not reflected in the IOC file
+## To Do: the following is not reflected in the MEX file

 **CMSIS-Driver VIO** with the following board hardware mapping:
  - vioBUTTON0: Button USER (PIO1_9)